BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The 2nd one needs a careful study where a number of analysis options should be applied systematically.
 For example, load multipliers can be defined to adjust the loading.
-This requirement would be solved in cooperation with the cliient.
+This requirement would be solved in cooperation with the client.

 The analysis coefficients would vary among the companies and projects.
 The master users shall have write access to these parameters.